Āpiha Ope Tauā

 Pay for army officers varies depending on specialist trade, experience and rank.

-Army officers may also get food and accommodation allowances and free medical and dental care.
+Army officers may also get food and accommodation allowances, free medical and dental care.

 What you will do